Molise: Cuisine

-The cuisine of Molise is similar to the cuisine of Abruzzo, though there are some differences in the dishes and ingredients.
+The cuisine of Molise is similar to the that of Abruzzo, though there are some differences in the dishes and ingredients.
 The flavors of Molise are dominated by the many aromatic herbs that grow there.
 Some of the characteristic foods include spicy salami, a variety of locally produced cheeses, dishes using lamb or goat, pasta dishes with hearty sauces, and vegetables that grow in the region.

 In addition to bruschetta, a typical antipasto will consist of any of several meat dishes, such as the sausages capocollo, the fennel-seasoned salsiccie al finocchio, soppressata, ventricina, frascateglie or sanguinaccio.
 In addition to these sausages, a variety of ham is available, such as smoked prosciutto.
-Frequently, the sausages are enjoyed with polenta.
+Frequently, the sausages are eaten with polenta.

 Main dishes of the region include: